mehmet-ozcan/mehmet-ozcan/readme.md

 ## 📈 Projects & Research

 I actively maintain and contribute to projects advancing econometric theory and applied macroeconomics.
-While I value all my work, I am especially excited about future projects in econometrics and statistical data science.
+While I value all my work, I am especially excited about future projects in AI, econometrics and statistical data science.

 ---